EricCJoyce/The-Recognitions/Action_Recognition/2_Assemble_Enactments/README.md

 Modules 1 and 4 tell us the facts: what is in each frame.
 These facts are established either by ground-truth (module 1's use of the color-map and rules file) or by a trained neural network (module 4).

 To a degree, an `*.enactment` file is an interpretation of those facts.
 Objects are seen from an AR/VR user's perspective.
-The user's field of view is Gaussian-weighted according to the assumption that centrally-framed objects are being approached or manipulated by the user.
-An object's Gaussian weight suggests its importance to the user's action, and forms the basis for classifying the user's action.
+The user's field of view is Gaussian-weighted according to the assumption that centrally-framed objects or objects near the user's hands are significant to actions being performed.
+These weighted signal form the basis for classifying the user's action.
 The particulars of this Gaussian-weighting can be controlled here.
 Depending on the tasks you wish to classify, you may prefer a wide and shallow Gaussian or a deep and thin Gaussian to upweight objects significant to your tasks.
 The hands also have their own Gaussians that apply the same effect: upweight the objects near the hands.

 ## Inputs